SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Fluttershy, who somehow blushed harder, said, "I love you too, Rainbow Dash."

-Rainbow initialed their second kiss.
+Rainbow initiated their second kiss.
 Fluttershy reciprocated with passion as both ponies reveled in what would become their most cherished memory in their lives until that point.